NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 4. SPI RX CPLT Callback will be called once data has been fully received by Pixy, allowing data to be parsed
 5. The parsed data will be appended with a checksum suffix depending on the checksum equivalence, and trigger UART2 TX to begin transmitting back to the serial terminal

-During AUTO mode, the UART2 RX will be idle, and the process will begin at step 2, where the "GET ALL" hex command is being transmitted to the Pixy at specific intervals
+During AUTO mode, the UART2 RX will be idle, and the process will begin at step 2, where the "GET ALL" hex command is being transmitted to the Pixy at specific intervals.

 ## Motor State Machine Logic
 This state machine is very simple, as it only involves the parsing of data received sent by the user at the serial terminal.

 ![Motor State Machine drawio](https://github.com/user-attachments/assets/97754ebe-099b-4efa-8a6a-d18709e7bbf5)

-1. UART2 RX receives an "at" command, parses it by comparing it to other "at" commands"
+1. UART2 RX receives an "at" command, and parses it by comparing it to other "at" commands
 2. Depending on the "at" command, an action will be performed, and a corresponding response will be sent back to the serial terminal via UART2 TX